 Rape, Domestic Violence and Child Abuse Can Be Prevented

-Mark Wynn is the leading trainer of law enforcement professionals regarding their domestic violence response.
-As a young police officer he was offended by training that said murders could not be prevented.
-The purpose of the police was only to catch the killer afterwards.
+Mark Wynn is the leading trainer of law enforcement professionals regarding their domestic violence (DV) response.
+As a young police officer, he was offended by training that said murders could not be prevented.
+The purpose of the police was only to catch the killer afterward.
 Mark proved they were wrong by developing a successful program to prevent DV crime in Nashville.

-District Attorney Bill Delahunt noticed that almost every inmate at a nearby high security prison had a childhood history that included domestic violence and often sexual abuse.
+District Attorney Bill Delahunt noticed that almost every inmate at a nearby high-security prison had a childhood history that included domestic violence and often sexual abuse.
 He believed if he could prevent domestic violence it would reduce all crime.
 This is exactly what he accomplished.
-A county which averaged 5-6 DV homicides enjoyed several years with no murders.
+A county that averaged 5-6 DV homicides enjoyed several years with no murders.

 Bill Delahunt noticed that victims stopped cooperating when their abuser sought custody.
 This did not derail the success in Quincy because at the time this was a rare tactic.
 Today it is a standard abuser tactic so we developed the Safe Child Act to safeguard children in family courts.
 This is a comprehensive proposal based on current research that is multi-disciplinary and trauma-informed.
 The proposal would require courts to make the health and safety of children the first priority in all custody and visitation decisions.
 It would require courts to integrate current scientific research like ACE and Saunders and bar unscientific theories such as parental alienation theories that are based on the belief that sex between adults and children can be acceptable.
 The law would encourage a more multi-disciplinary approach, instead of using mental health professionals for all issues.